 How Brexit Was Engineered By Foreign Billionaires To Bring About Economic Chaos – For Profit

-By Graham Vanbergen: In this truly alarming story I connect three significant articles to show that Brexit, far from being the result of representative democracy, is in fact a campaign of covert intervention by foreign billionaires to bring about economic chaos in Britain in order create the circumstances for making huge profits.
+BY Rob Woodward: In this truly alarming story I connect three significant articles to show that Brexit, far from being the result of representative democracy, is in fact a campaign of covert intervention by foreign billionaires to bring about economic chaos in Britain in order to create the circumstances for making huge profits.
 This is not the stuff of mere conspiracy theories.
-Clear evidence has emerged that Brexit was engineered and is already proving to be a catastrophe, as confirmed by the mainstream media frenzy over Theresa May’s political mis-management of the greatest post-war challenge of our time.
-In part-one (by left leaning, The Guardian newspaper) we see how Brexit really came about and who influenced it.
-In part-two (by centre newspaper The Independent) we see how opaque and deceptive think tanks have heavily influenced Brexit and in part-three (by right leaning EUReferendum) we see that economic chaos is being planned in a post-Brexit era, who is involved and why.
+Clear evidence has emerged that Brexit was engineered and is already proving to be a catastrophe, as confirmed by the mainstream media frenzy over Theresa May’s political mismanagement of the greatest post-war challenge of our time.
+In part one (by left-leaning, The Guardian newspaper) we see how Brexit really came about and who influenced it.
+In part two (by the centrist newspaper The Independent) we see how opaque and deceptive think tanks have heavily influenced Brexit and in part three (by right-leaning EUReferendum) we see that economic chaos is being planned in a post-Brexit era, who is involved and why.
 These articles identify the actors behind the current attack on Britain and what has happened to date so far.
 At the end, the reader should get a sense of the impending disaster being constructed by the super-rich against the people of Britain purely for profit.
 Just as oil speculators pushed up global energy prices to $145 a barrel just prior to the financial crash in what was termed the London Loophole, and then profited from short bets on the way down – Britain is being set up for a fall where those with big money will ultimately clean up.

 As the reader continues, names like Peter Thiel, the billionaire co-founder of PayPal, Facebook, Google, MI5 and other vested interests such as hedge funds and banks litter the story.